Small Arms Course

 - 4 rifle magazines

-- Eye/ear protection.
-You will also need clear eye protection for night shooting.
+- Ballistic eye protection.
+Lowe's or Walmart has these.
+You will also need clear eye protection.

 - Pen and paper